metal-stack/metal-api/ARCHITECTURE.md

 ### Reasoning

-In order to save time implementing software for managing IP addresses ([IPAM](https://en.wikipedia.org/wiki/IP_address_management)) and organizing our datacenter infrastructure ([DCIM](https://en.wikipedia.org/wiki/Data_center_management#Data_Center_Infrastructure_Management)), we decided to take advantage of third-party software solutions.
+In order to save time implementing software for managing IP addresses ([IPAM](https://en.wikipedia.org/wiki/IP_address_management)) and organising our datacenter infrastructure ([DCIM](https://en.wikipedia.org/wiki/Data_center_management#Data_Center_Infrastructure_Management)), we decided to take advantage of third-party software solutions.

 We found that DCIM and IPAM were often combined into the same piece of software.
 We looked at the following offers on the market: